AgarwalShyam/css-practice/README.md

 for parent has 1.2en font size and in child we specifies font size 1.1em then the font size of that child text would be 1.1em * 1.2em but in case of rem it takes only the specified size applied to the element.

+==
+vh and vw units
+we use those units to refer hight or width to the view postn like below width:100vh
+height: 100vh

+Windows, Viewport Units & Scrollbars
+Hiding Scrollbars on Windows machines
+After adding vw , you probably saw that the scrollbars appeared in case you are working on Windows.
+This happens as using vw  on Windows does not include the scrollbars - vw: 100  is  equal to 100% of the viewport width + the scrollbars.
+On the Mac this is not an issue, but when using Windows it is as the scrollbars are displayed by default.

+In case you don't want to display these scrollbars, you can use one of these solutions:

+- Use width: 100%  instead of vw: 100

+- Add overflow-x: hidden;  to the body selector in the shared.css file to hide the horizontal scrollbar (or overflow-y: hidden  to hide the vertical scrollbar)

+Alternatively you could also use the ::-webkit-scrollbar pseudo element.
+Simply add the following code to the shared.css file:

+body: :-webkit-scrollbar {
+    width: 0
+}
+To make sure this works correctly on different browsers, you have to add additional code to it.
+This blog post nicely summarizes all the code needed right here.

+Make sure to follow these approaches in case you don't want to display the scrollbars on Windows machines.